Career Exploration Competition

-The Society of Financial Service Professionals (FSP) in conjunction with our main sponsor Gasaway Investment Advisors, Inc. will hold the tenth annual Career Exploration Competition* (CEC) on the Financial ConNEXTion Educational Cruise.
+Finseca and chapters of The Society of Financial Service Professionals (FSP) in conjunction with our main sponsor Gasaway Investment Advisors, Inc. will hold the eleventh annual Career Exploration Competition* (CEC) on the Financial ConNEXTion Educational Cruise.
 The competition gives teams of students from colleges and universities the opportunity to explore financial service careers by interviewing practitioners.

 The title of this year's issue is:

 Charting a Course for a Career in Financial Services

 If you're a college student interested in the Financial Services field, this is for you!

 * Formerly known as the Industry Issue Competition (IIC)

 ** Must be coming on the Financial ConNEXTion Educational Cruise to have the chance to win prize money.

 Charting a Career Journey in Financial Services

 Papers submitted in response to the title must cover the following points: